DHTMLX/docs-diagram/docs/groups/index.md

 See [the full list of configuration properties of a `group` object](/groups/configuration_properties/) which allow you to configure the positioning and appearance of the group.

-## Grouping shapes in the "pert" Diagram mode
+## Grouping shapes in the PERT mode

-To group the `task` and `milestone` types of shapes in the "pert" mode of the Diagram, use the `project` type of a shape in the data set of a diagram.
-The `"project"` type serves as a container for tasks and milestones, working as a group.
+To group the `task` and `milestone` types of shapes in the PERT mode of the Diagram, use the `project` object in the data set of a diagram.
+The `"project"` object serves as a container for tasks and milestones, working as a group.
 It allows creating PERT charts with various nesting levels and provides visual grouping.

 ~~~jsx
 const data = [